-Fellows must contact the Self Graduate Fellowship office as soon as possible if they are considering additional financial support or conflicting appointments/employment in order to negotiate the alignment with University of Kansas and Self Graduate Fellowship policies.
-Self Graduate Fellows must complete the Additional Financial Support Form (see Appendix).
+Fellows must contact the Self Graduate Fellowship Director as soon as possible if they are considering additional financial support or conflicting appointments/employment in order to negotiate the alignment with University of Kansas and Self Graduate Fellowship policies.
+Self Graduate Fellows must complete the Additional Financial Support Form and submit to the Director (see Appendix).